 Meet our majestic lions!

 Monarto Zoo is home to one of Australia’s largest lion prides.
-With five adult females, one adult male and five juveniles, the lion habitat is always a hive of activity!
+With three adult females and five adult males, the lion habitat is always a hive of activity!

-The females within the pride consist of sister trio Tiombe, Kibira and Zalika who were born in 2004 at Auckland Zoo before arriving at Monarto in 2005, and mother and daughter duo Kiamba and Jahzara.
-Mum, Kiamba, was also born in 2004 and arrived at Monarto in 2005 from Adelaide Zoo and gave birth to Jahzara in 2011.
+The females within the pride consist of sisters Nia and Husani, who were born in April 2013.
+They are joined by their half-sister, Makena, who was born in June of the same year.
 Each lioness has their own distinct personality and characteristics but all share a love for a tasty treat of turkey pieces and basking in the sun under the shade of the trees in their habitat.

-Our five youngsters were all born in 2013 to mums Tiombe and Kiamba.
-Tiombe’s three cubs, a boy named Jelani and two females named Husani and Nia were born in April, while Kiamba’s pair, a male named Mlinzi and a female named Makena were born in June.
-The cubs have a ball playing with each other and their big aunties and like most youngsters have an extensive toy collection including bowling balls, different sized barrels and ocean buoys.
-As for their favourite treats… when you’re a growing lion, everything is delicious!
+The lions have a ball hanging out with each other and have an extensive enrichment collection including bowling balls, different sized barrels and ocean buoys.
+As for their favourite treats… when you’re a hungry lion, everything is delicious!

 African Lions are native to sub-Saharan Africa and live in rich grasslands and light woodlands of eastern Africa to the more arid areas of the Kalahari Desert.